 Best Clinical RAG Tools for Healthcare

-A comparison of the top clinical RAG tools and frameworks — open-source and commercial — evaluated for healthcare knowledge retrieval use cases.
+A comprehensive comparison of clinical RAG tools and frameworks — evaluated for medical document handling, citation quality, privacy options, and healthcare fit.

 How We Evaluated These Tools